UN-Brokered Peace Deal Signed in the Horn of Africa

 2-Minute Summary (TL;DR)

-- UN-brokered peace deal signed for the Horn of Africa.
+- A UN-brokered peace deal was signed on May 10, 2026, ending years of conflict in the Horn of Africa.

-- Includes a permanent ceasefire and roadmap for elections.
+- The agreement includes a permanent ceasefire, a transitional government, and a roadmap for democratic elections.

 How This Topic is Tested in Competitive Exams